-B.C. sues Alberta over law that would permit cutting off oil and gas shipments | CBC News
+B.C. sues Alberta over legislation that would permit cutting off oil and gas shipments | CBC News

 The B.C. government argues in the statement of claim that a significant amount of gas and diesel consumed in the province comes from Alberta.

-"A significant disruption in the supply of gasoline, diesel, and crude oil from Alberta to British Columbia would cause British Columbia irreparable harm," the statement of claim said.
+"A significant disruption in the supply of gasoline, diesel, and crude oil from Alberta to British Columbia would cause British Columbia irreparable harm," the statement of claim says.

 It also notes cutting off the supply could injure human health.
-Many remote communities in B.C. rely on diesel generators for electricity and could suffer if fuel supplies was suddenly cut off, Eby said.
+Many remote communities in B.C. rely on diesel generators for electricity and could suffer if fuel supplies were suddenly cut off, Eby said.

 The B.C. government has been accused of delaying the pipeline through a reference case in the B.C.
 Court of Appeal.
 That case seeks to determine if it has jurisdiction to limit expanded shipments of heavy oil through the province over environmental concerns.

-Eby maintains the governemnt is only taking the step to protect B.C.'s coast from spills and that the federal government could expedite that case by referring it to the Supreme Court of Canada — something the federal government has declined to do.
+Eby maintains the government is only taking the step to protect B.C.'s coast from spills and that the federal government could expedite that case by referring it to the Supreme Court of Canada — something the federal government has declined to do.

 Alberta responds